dellch/forester/README.md

 # forester
 FORESTER version 1.0 that helps represent the binary matrix as array of rooted trees.
+_Concept by Evgeny Mavrodiev_
+_Scripts by github.com/dellch_
 ## Requirements
 ruby (developed with ruby 2.3)